safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_WebConnections.md

 <br>**4) Publish to FME Server**
 <br>Select *Publish to FME Server* under the File Menu.
 Use the Publish to FME Server Wizard to place the workspace in the **Training** repository – create one if it doesn't exist.

 On the *Upload Connections* step, make the DropboxWebConnection is selected and click **Next**.
-We will authorize our web connection using the FME Server Web User Interface.
+We will authorize our web connection using the FME Server web interface.

 ![](./Images/5.404.UploadConnections.png)